 You are allowed a pass (but not a Hail Mary pass) if, say, you’re writing a coming-of-age story in which you want to re-create the zeitgeist by resurrecting the lingo of the time, but be careful not to have your characters indulge in incessant ’70s-speak, for example.
 Ask any survivor of that era, and they’ll tell you that “Far out,” “Right on,” and “Keep on truckin’” were far from ubiquitous.

 Admittedly, some idiom has survived years, decades, centuries, and even millennia: The entrance to a house in Pompeii, inundated by volcanic ash in 79 AD, has an inscription on the floor that reads “Cave canem” — “Beware of the dog.”
 But cave this: Whoever coins or borrows an expression isn’t entitled to determine its staying power or whether it survives only in ironic or derisive usage.
 Bummer, huh?

-7 Responses to “The Shelf Lives of Expressions and Slang”
+7 thoughts on “The Shelf Lives of Expressions and Slang”

 I’ll be the first to add the usual caveat this time round: don’t forget that some expressions and slang are not as well travelled as others.

 (Thanks for explaining what “spike the football” means to me, and to other non-American readers.
 I assume I’m not alone in imagining that to ‘spike a football’ involves a football, and something pointy…)

 Slang words in the U.S. could be offensive in other countries just like ‘finger gestures (thumbs up) could be offensive.
 Mind your words wherever you go and you’ll be fine.